 Another key entity to model is the Data Consumer.
 As depicted in Figure 6, a generic Data Consumer component is modeled as a component which utilizes GDDS DE interfaces, i.e., the set of interfaces exposed by the GDDS DE.
-A generic Data Consumer component can be further specialized to highlight which Actors are associated with different type of Data Consumer components.
+A generic Data Consumer component can be further specialized to highlight which Actors are associated with different types of Data Consumer components.
 The first level of specialization differentiates between GDDS DE Logical Component and Third-Party Component.
 This second type is associated with Intermediate Users that can develop different types of components accessing and exploiting the GDDS DE content.
-In particular, the Third-Party Component refers to all tools which target the End Users, that use them to access and exploit the GDDS DE content.
-The latter type is instead used to describe those components which are not directly used by End Users but provide added-value services (built on top on the GDDS DE content) which can be exploited by other Third-Party Components.
+In particular, the Third-Party Component can be specialized in Client Application and Middleware.
+The former type (Client Application) of component refers to all tools which target the End Users, that use them to access and exploit the GDDS DE content.
+The latter type (Middleware) is instead used to describe those components which are not directly used by End Users but provide added-value services (built on top on the GDDS DE content) which can be exploited by other Third-Party Components.
 It is worth to note that this is key aspect for the growth of GDDS DE.